The oldest public wildflower garden in the United States

 Shepherd's Purse is an introduced and widely naturalized erect annual forb growing from 4 to 24 inches tall, sparsely branching.
 In rich soils it reaches maximum height, in very poor soils it may only be 2 inches tall.
 The stems are angled and green to reddish green and may have fine appressed hair in the inflorescence.

-The leaves are of two types: Basal leaves that are oblong and pinnately lobed (although these leaves are very irregular and may be simply toothed), tufted into a rosette form; and stem leaves that are much smaller, mostly linear, tapering to a pointed tip, stalkless with heart-shaped bases or with two pointed lobes that clasp part way around the stem.
+The leaves are of two types: Basal leaves that are oblong and pinnately lobed (these leaves can be very irregular and may be simply toothed), tufted into a rosette form; and stem leaves that are much smaller, mostly linear, tapering to a pointed tip, stalkless with heart-shaped bases or with two pointed lobes (auricles) that clasp part way around the stem.
 Stem leaves are alternate, widely spaced and may be without hair or densely hairy.
 Basal leaves have both short and white hair on the underside.
-Plants that germinate late in the season may not have a rosette, instead the flower stalk rises directly from the root.
+The basal leaves may have withered away by flowering time.
+Plants that germinate late in the season may not have a rosette, instead just the flower stalk rises directly from the root.

-The inflorescence is a dense raceme of many stalked flowers, appearing first as a tight cluster and then elongating as flowers open while the lower mature flowers form seed pods - a typical arrangement in the Mustard family.
+The inflorescence is a dense raceme of many stalked flowers, appearing first as a tight cluster and then elongating as flowers open from bottom to top while the lower mature flowers form seed pods - a typical arrangement in the Mustard family.

 Habitat: Shepherd's Purse is found in almost any soil type in untended areas, roadsides, waste areas, even lawns and gardens.
 It is tolerant of varying moisture levels but needs sun.
 It spreads by re-seeding and develops a taproot.
 It is said to be the second most common weed on earth, the first being Chickweed.